Global Risk and Safety FAQs

 What is On Call International?

 On Call International (On Call) is UT's emergency medical, travel, and security assistance provider.
 It costs students $19 per week and includes International Travel Accident and Sickness Insurance administered by On Call.
 Enrollment in On Call is MANDATORY for all students and employees traveling abroad on UT-related activities (unless traveling to a country where the individual holds citizenship/valid passport).
-For more information, contact firstname.lastname@example.org or visit the Global Risk & Safety landing page.
+For more information, contact firstname.lastname@example.org or visit the On Call International Resources page.

 Do you contact my emergency contacts?